dustinreed-info/aws-python-tools/README.md

 Websync has the following features:

-- List buckets
+- List buckets.
-- List bucket contents
+- List bucket contents.
-- Create bucket and configure static website
+- Create bucket and configure static website.
-- Enables/Disables file versioning on bucket
+- Enables/Disables file versioning on bucket.
+- Syncs directory and subdirectories to S3 bucket.